williamngan/pts/guide/md/_0800_Sound.md

 form.points( sound.freqDomainTo( space.size ) );
 ```

-Or make something fun, weird, beautiful through the interplay of sounds and shapes.
+The following is a basic frequency-domain example for your reference.

 ![js:sound_frequency](./assets/bg.png)

+The interplay of sounds and shapes offer many possibilities indeed.
+Make good use of your imagination to create something beautiful, fun, and unexpected!

 ### Advanced
 Currently Safari and iOS can play streaming <audio> element, but don't reliably provide time and frequency domain data for it.
-Hopefully Safari will fix this soon, but for now you can use [`AudioBuffer`](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) approach - it's a bit more clumsy but it works (see [`loadAsBuffer`](#play-sound)).
+Hopefully Safari will have a fix soon, but for now you can use [`AudioBuffer`](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) approach - it's a bit more clumsy but it works (see [`loadAsBuffer`](#play-sound)).

 ```
 Sound.loadAsBuffer( "/path/to/hello.mp3" ).then( s => sound = s );
 ```

 `AudioBuffer` doesn't support streaming and can only be played once.
 To replay it, you need to recreate the buffer and reconnect the nodes.
-Use [`createBuffer`](#play-sound) without parameter to re-use the previous buffer.
+Use the convenient [`createBuffer`](#play-sound) function without parameter to re-use the previous buffer.

 ```
 // replay the sound by reusing previously loaded buffer